 Enter values for the following settings:

 If your SMTP server does not require authentication, enable this option.

-When enabled, YouTrack connects to your SMTP server without sending a login and password.
-The input fields for SMTP login and SMTP password are disabled.
+When enabled, YouTrack connects to your SMTP server without sending a username and password.
+The input fields for SMTP username and SMTP password are disabled.
 Values that are stored in these settings are ignored.

 Enter the username of the account that is used to access the SMTP server.

 If you're connecting to Gmail, additional security requirements may apply.
 For details, see Special Requirements for Connecting to Gmail.

-Click the Change password button to specify the password for account that is used to access the SMTP server.
+SMTP password Click the Change password button to specify the password for account that is used to access the SMTP server.
+SSL key

 Select a previously uploaded SSL key or trusted certificate for secure connection to your mail server.
 For details, see SSL Keys.